rwadev8/shellylora/README.md

 ## problems

 ### lora signal strength
+- had problem receiving data, even using SF12
+- move the receiving shelly higher
+- seem to be able to get data even with     LoRa frame received, RSSI: -118, SNR: -11

 ### bad value filtering
+- had some random data errors, therefore added some filtering of the data, also added the stat_h6_pv_power_err sensor to get an idea how often the issue occurs

 ## disclaimer
 got a lot of help from claude and chatgpt to iron out the details, and as usual also a runaround once in a while, but once you have gotten a feel for where there current issues lie (tailspin ;-) they can be of great help.